-Vacuum-packed shelled and deveined shrimps, and curry paste in a jar, conveniently available in groceries and supermarkets, were used in this dish.
+Vacuum-packed shelled and deveined shrimps, and curry paste in a jar, conveniently available in groceries and supermarkets, were used in this shrimp curry.
 Preparation time was reduced to a mere five minutes.
 Cooking time was ten minutes for a total of 15 minutes.

 Everyone in my family loves prawns and shrimps.
 Except me.
 But that’s because I am allergic to them.
 I do try to eat them in small amounts but I do not push the boundaries lest I end up in a hospital.
 It has happened before and I don’t want to go through with that again.
 Ever.